-However, chronic kidney disease is usually an irreversible and progressive disease that can lead to kidney failure over time if not treated.
+However, chronic kidney disease usually is an irreversible and progressive disease that can lead to kidney failure over time if not treated.
 This category of the disease is most commonly caused by poorly controlled diabetes and high blood pressure.
 An RDN can provide medical nutrition therapy to help manage kidney disease and maintain optimal nutrient intake.

 What Is Medical Nutrition Therapy?

-Medical nutrition therapy includes a lifestyle examination, a thorough review of current diet and eating habits and development of a personalized nutrition treatment plan.
+Medical nutrition therapy includes a lifestyle assessment, a thorough review of current diet and eating habits and development of a personalized nutrition plan.
 These services are covered by a variety of insurance plans.
 Medicare Part B covers medical nutrition therapy for diabetes and kidney disease; patients with private insurance should check their individual plan for specific coverage details.
 Many RDNs have received extensive training in this field and can provide these services — including nutritional assessment, education and individual counseling — to address specific dietary needs and preferences.

 Why a Registered Dietitian Nutritionist?

 RDNs are food and nutrition experts who have completed multiple levels of training established by the Academy of Nutrition and Dietetics.
 People with kidney disease likely will need to follow a diet with specific daily amounts of protein, sodium and potassium.
 Keeping those nutrient levels in check can help prevent progression of the disease.
 An RDN teaches patients how to eat well and manage this vital part of their health plan.